gardener/gardener/docs/development/kubernetes-clients.md

 _Important characteristics of client-go clients:_

 - clients are specific to a given API GroupVersionKind, i.e., clients are hard-coded to corresponding API-paths (don't need to use the discovery API to map GVK to a REST endpoint path).
-- client's don't modify the passed in-memory object (e.g. `deployment` in the above example) and return a new in-memory object instead.
+- client's don't modify the passed in-memory object (e.g. `deployment` in the above example).
+Instead, they return a new in-memory object.
   This means, controllers have to continue working with the new in-memory object or overwrite the shared object to not lose any state updates.

 ### Generated Client Sets for Gardener APIs